Relational Communication: Introduction

 Our analysis builds on an extensive literature on repeated interactions with transfers.
 The seminal papers by \cite{Bull:1987db} and \cite{Macleod:1989kd} focus on settings with symmetric information. \cite{levin2003relational} characterizes the optimal relational contract in two important settings with asymmetric information: adverse selection and moral hazard.
-In these settings, only the decision-maker (agent) has private information, so there is no role for information transmission between the principal and agent.
+In these settings, only the decision-maker (agent) has private information.
 In contrast, our setting involves an informed sender and an uninformed decision-maker (receiver), in the vein of \cite{crawford1982strategic}.
-In such relational communication, pooling serves to affect the receiver's beliefs and thus directly influences her decision-making.
-In contrast, the decision-maker (agent) in \cite{levin2003relational} is fully informed, so pooling has no such effect.
+In such relational communication, pooling affects the receiver's beliefs and thus directly influences her decision-making.
+In contrast, the decision-maker (agent) in \cite{levin2003relational} is fully informed, so pooling has no such Bayesian persuasion effect.
+Instead, in \cite{levin2003relational}'s analysis of relational adverse selection, pooling of agent's types reduces the variability of transfers to satisfy the self-enforcement constraint.

 \cite{alonso2007relational} also consider repeated communication.
-In contrast to us, they disallow transfers and consider a sequence of short-lived senders rather than a single long-lived sender.\footnote{\cite{baker2011relational} consider a model of repeated decision-making with transfers between long-lived players, but assume symmetric information, so communication plays no role.} In their setting, repeated interaction disciplines decision-making, in order to sustain more informative communication.
-In contrast, in our setting, credible communication is easy to achieve; so repeated interaction improves decision-making which in turn determines the informativeness of optimal communication.
+In contrast to us, they disallow transfers and consider a sequence of short-lived senders rather than a single long-lived sender.\footnote{\cite{baker2011relational} consider a model of repeated decision-making with transfers between long-lived players, but assume symmetric information, so communication plays no role.} In their setting, the sender may hide information when the receiver cannot credibly commit to take appropriate informed decisions.
+Repeated interactions allow the receiver to credibly sustain decisions favourable for the sender, so as to motivate the sender to communicate more information.
+In contrast, in our setting, credible communication can be costlessly achieved for any decision rule.
+Repeated interactions allow the receiver to credibly sustain decisions that improve joint surplus.
+If repeated interactions cannot sustain first-best decision-making, then communication is an additional tool to further improve decision outcome via Bayesian persuasion.\footnote{A model of repeated Bayesian persuasion would reproduce many of the insights from our model of relational communication.
+There is a literature on dynamic Bayesian persuasion, albeit with persistent information (\citealt{kremer2014implementing}, \citealt{au2015dynamic}, \citealt{ely2015suspense}, \citealt{horner2016selling}, \citealt{ely2016beeps}, \citealt{che2015optimal}, \citealt{ely2017moving}, \citealt{BRV}, \citealt{orlov2016persuading}, \citealt{best2017persuasion}, and \citealt{smolin2018dynamic}).}